Augmented reality-assisted surgery: Specialized uses

 A subset of called augmented reality-assisted urologic surgery (ARAUS) specifically aids with urological surgery.
 This intraoperative training tool was first described and utilized by Tariq S. Hakky, Ryan M. Dickey, and Larry I. Lipshultz within the Scott Department of Urology, Baylor College of Medicine, and Daniel R. Martinez, Rafael E. Carrion, and Philippe E. Spiess within the Sexual Medicine Program in the Department of Urology, at the University of South Florida.
 It was initially used to teach medical residents how to place a penile implant from start to finish via an application downloaded onto the OHMD.
 Intraoperatively, an optical display camera output feed combined with software allowing for the detection of points of interest enabled faculty to interact with residents during the placement of the penile implant.
 Both faculty and residents demonstrated a high degree of satisfaction of the ARAUS experience, and it was shown to be an effective tool in training urological surgical technique.
 Advantages of ARAUS include real-time feedback of residents during suy and superior visibility and interaction between faculty and residents.

 ARAS has also been applied to the cardiovascular realm.
 Terry Peters of the University of Western Ontario in London, Canada has teamed up with other researchers at the Robarts Research Institute to implement ARAS towards the goal of improving repairs to the heart's mitral valve and replacement of the aortic valve.
 In an interview for the Medical Augmented Reality Blog, Peters stated that his research team could not only use ARAS to "[improve] the speed and safety of the cardiac valve repair procedure"; they also conducted "the evaluation of an AR environment to plan brain-tumor removal, and the development of an ARF-enhanced system for ultrasound-guided spinal injections."

-Holosurical Inc has developed the clinically-tested ARAI™ surgical navigation system that provides real-time patient-specific 3D anatomical visualization for presurgical planning, intraoperative guidance, and postsurgical data analytics.
-The augmented reality component of the system allows the surgeon to focus their attention on the patient’s internal anatomy, without actually exposing it.
+Holosurical Inc has developed the clinically tested ARAI™ surgical navigation system that provides real-time patient-specific 3D anatomical visualization for presurgical planning, intraoperative guidance, and postsurgical data analytics.
+The augmented reality component of the system allows the surgeon to focus their attention on the patient's internal anatomy, without actually exposing it.
 On January 10, 2019, HoloSurgical Inc completed the 1st spine surgery in the world using augmented reality, artificial intelligence-based navigation system.
-The system was developed by AI pioneer Paul Lewicki PhD, surgeon Kris Siemionow MD,PhD, and engineer Cristian Luciano PhD.
+The system was developed by AI pioneer Pawel Lewicki PhD, surgeon Kris Siemionow MD, PhD, and engineer Cristian Luciano PhD.